The DeanBeat: Sony beats Microsoft with games as the console wars renew

 Of course, the reality is that it may take a year before we know who really wins this generation.

-Oh wait, I forgot that I’m supposed to conclude that gamers will win this generation.
+Oh, wait, I forgot that I’m supposed to conclude that gamers will win this generation.
 That’s right, gamers will win.
 (Can you tell I’ve written about console launches before, as I have my tropes lined up?)

 Still, assuming that we won’t have a dead heat with consoles that are pretty much the same, we have to consider a lot of things.
 While Sony has clearly executed on games, Microsoft has built out the ecosystem of its console, with things like Project xCloud cloud gaming, which lets you play your console games on mobile devices or other machines.
 It has a better story than Sony on backward compatibility, which will let players take the plunge into next-generation play with their older games that they already love.